WTy-2/spec/src/declarations.md

 Both `Foo` and `Bar` should have equivalent runtime representations.

+Handling variance while ensuring unnecessary tag information is not stored at runtime is not a trivial problem: for how this is solved specifically with regards to recursive types (which is the arguably most awkward one), see the dedicated section.

-## Function/Constant/Proof Declarations
+## Function/Constant Declarations

-Ordinary terms can also be defined as top level bindings.
-They must, however be prefixed with a keyword declaring their purpose.
+Ordinary terms like functions or constants can also be defined as top level bindings.
+They do not need to be prefixed with any keyword.

-### Fun/Const

-Ignoring proofs for the moment, the `fun` keyword must prefix any top level binding which implements `Callable` (a built-in type for any function-like variable).
-The `const` keyword must prefix any top level binding that is not `Callable`.
-The purpose of these keywords is entirely for readability: they do not alter syntax or semantics of the binding.

-### Design Note: Breaking Changes

-This decision has an arguably non-ideal side effect: Writing new instances of `Callable` for any public type is now a breaking change as downstream modules must replace `const` with `fun`.

-On one hand, this could perhaps be justified: making something a function that wasn't previously is quite a significant change; however, it might also turn out that being able to allow existing types be used as functions is very powerful.

-Some alternatives might be to have `const`/`fun` be only a syntactic restriction (it matters if the annotated type actually contains an `->`/paramater syntax is used) rather than if an instance exists, or to do away with the `fun`/`const` keywords entirely (are they really necessary?).

-### Proof
+### Proof Declarations

-The `proof` keyword is more interesting.
-It changes the semantics of the binding, allowing calls to the function to be inserted to aid typechecking, and allows for eliding the function name.
+However, functions can be optionally be prefixed with the `proof` keyword.
+This changes the semantics of the binding, allowing calls to the function to be inserted automatically to aid typechecking.
+Proofs my also be anonymous.
 See the dedicated section on proofs for more information.

 [^note]: Note that with function contravariance, we could also have `f: c -> b` in `fmap`, and if `MonadC` itself was contravariant, `x: self(c)` and then no need for `a`.
 WTy2 currently does not support variance due to added complexity, but code like this shows places where it could be very useful.